sofferjacob/edison-toolchain/README.md

 ## Porting to a different target architecture
 To port the toolchain to a different architecture, just change the ``TARGET=`` field in line 17 of ``build.sh`` and if you feel like sharing create a pull request.

-> Current stable version: 2.0
+> Current stable version: 3.0

-> Current GCC: 7.1.0
+> Current GCC: 9.2.0

-> Current Binutils: 2.8
+> Current Binutils: 2.33.1

-> Supported archs: i386-elf, arm-eabi
+> Supported archs: i386-elf

-Copyright (c) 2017 Jacobo Soffer.